If you’ve ever wanted to learn how to knit with two colors, mosaic knitting might be a great colorwork technique to try first.

 If you can purl a stitch, you can slip a stitch.
 It's that easy.

 There are several ways you may find slip stitch abbreviated in patterns.
-The box below lists the ones used on mosaic knitting.
+The box below shows how you’ll see them used in mosaic knitting.

 Benefits of Mosaic Knitting